laurenceanthony/LocalAI/README.md

   ollama run [model_name]
   ```

   Replace [model_name] with the specific model you wish to download, such as deekseek-R1:8b.
-This command downloads the model onto your machine.

   ```bash
   ollama run deekseek-R1:8b
   ```

-  This will start an interactive session where you can input prompts and receive responses from the model.
+  Once the model is ready, an interactive session will start where you can input prompts and receive responses from the model.

     ![Screenshot of Ollama r1](/images/ollama_chat.png)